zchee/golang-wiki/FromXToGo.md

-This page links to blog posts and videos discussing moving a code base to Go from some other language.
+This page links to blog posts, videos, and slide decks discussing moving a code base to Go from some other language.

 # Python
 * [Disqus: Trying out this Go thing](https://blog.disqus.com/trying-out-this-go-thing)